 AppTech Payments Corp. to Attend Nuvei Partner Conference

-/EIN News/ -- CARLSBAD, Calif., March 13, 2023 (GLOBE NEWSWIRE) -- AppTech Payments Corp. (“AppTech”) (NASDAQ: APCX), an innovative Fintech company powering seamless, omni-channel commerce between businesses and consumers, today announced that management will participate at the Nuvei Partner Conference taking place March 12-14, 2023 at the Talking Stick Resort in Scottsdale, AZ.
+CARLSBAD, Calif., March 13, 2023 (GLOBE NEWSWIRE) -- AppTech Payments Corp. ("AppTech") APCX, an innovative Fintech company powering seamless, omni-channel commerce between businesses and consumers, today announced that management will participate at the Nuvei Partner Conference taking place March 12-14, 2023 at the Talking Stick Resort in Scottsdale, AZ.

 Virgil Llapitan, President of AppTech, will be joined by Deborah Hinderstein, VP of Payment Operations, and Howard Fish, Director of Sales and Business Development.
 During the event, the AppTech team will conduct strategic meetings with Nuvei Business Development, Product, and Support leadership, and network with Independent Sales Organizations and Independent Software Vendors to generate Text-to-Pay and BaaS selling opportunities.